Shakir555/flash_news/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this application.
+Free to use, modify, and distribute this application.

 ---